-A copy will be displayed in the staff kitchen, a copy stored with the child's medication and a copy kept in a special file in the medical room.
+A copy stored with the child's medication and a copy kept in a special file in the medical room.
 These records will be updated annually in September.
-An up to date list of all children with on-going medical conditions is kept in the medical room, and on display board in the staff kitchen.

 Individual Health Care Plan (IHCP)

 IHCP's are in place to ensure that the Academy can effectively support pupils with medical conditions.
 They provide clarity about what needs to be done, when and by whom.
 They will often be essential, such as in cases where conditions fluctuate or where there is a high risk that emergency intervention will be needed, and are likely to be helpful in the majority of other cases, especially where medical conditions are long-term and complex.
 However, not all children will require one.
 The Academy, healthcare professional and parent will agree, based on evidence, when a healthcare plan would be inappropriate or disproportionate.
 If consensus cannot be reached, the Executive Principal will take the final view.